 Comparing the results to the examined wage setting models, earnings gains at the bottom of the withinfirm distribution are consistent with the model of union-mediated outsourcing.
 In the presence of a union, firms need workers' approval for outsourcing.
 In order to get that approval, firms compensate remainers by increasing wages for low-wage remainers more than high-wage remainers (though all remainers' wages increase).
 This compensation results in low-wage workers capturing more rents than high-wage workers.
 While firm-level unions (works-councils) cannot legally bargain over wages in Germany, Doellgast and Green (2007) demonstrate that German firms discuss outsourcing plans with works-councils, and that presence of a collective bargaining agreement (CBA) allows works-councils to extract concessions.
 This model also predicts that firms with weaker unions will not need to compensate remainers.
 I test this prediction by comparing whether the effect of outsourcing on remainers is stronger in firms with a CBA prior to the outsourcing event.
 In firms with a CBA, outsourcing increases remainers' earnings by 6% relative to the control group.
 In firms without a CBA, outsourcing decreases remainers' short-term earnings by 3\% relative to the control group, though long-term earnings are unaffected.
 This decline is consistent with previous discussions on the role of outsourcing in reducing some remainers' wages (Doellgast and Green, 2007; Goldschmidt and Schmieder, 2017).
 The evidence shows that the presence of a CBA allows for workers to capture additional rents during outsourcing.
 When German firms outsource in the presence of a CBA, remainers are compensated.
 When there is no CBA, remainers' wages drop in the short-term.
 This result demonstrates the important role that collective bargaining plays in wage setting and rent allocation in the German labor market.
+This result is also consistent with Ochsenfeld (2018), who finds evidence of higher wages for low-wage core workers in firms which subcontract, use temporary help, or outsource.

 The interpretation that wage increases after outsourcing are caused by reallocating rents depends on whether alternative mechanisms can explain the results.
 I test several alternative explanations: (1) compensating differentials (Rosen, 1974; Smith, 1979; Rosen, 1986; MacLeod and Malcomson, 1989; Schettkat, 1993; Pedulla, 2011) (2) substitute workers "picking up the slack" (Currie, Farsi, and MacLeod, 2005) (3) more effective managers (Bloom, Brynjolfsson, et al., 2019; Bender, Bloom, et al., 2018) (4) increased productivity, (5) asymmetric information (Gibbons and Katz, 1991), and (6) fairness considerations (Rees, 1993; Card, Mas, et al., 2012; Dube, Giuliano, and Leonard, 2019).
 In each case, the empirical findings are inconsistent with these alternative explanations.
 For example, under compensating differentials outsourcing reduces job quality and earnings increase because the job has gotten "worse".
 Compensating differentials is inconsistent with the empirical finding that remainers are more likely to stay in the outsourcing firm.
 If earnings increases were due to compensating differentials, earnings would increase but separations would remain the same because workers are directly compensated.
-I examine each alternative mechanism in detail in Section
+I examine each alternative mechanism in detail in Section 7.1.